LeafMountain/TreeBranchWebsite/_people/Stenkrona.md

 <br>
 Axels game and level design is just as good as his walk is cool.
-Abandoned as a child, a default walk animation found him, took him in and raised him as it’s own.
+Abandoned as a child, a default walk animation found him, took him in and raised him as its own.
 <br>
 He has now embarked on a journey to spread laughter and great game experiences to the world.